-"The term 'child labour' is often defined as work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.
+The term 'child labour' is defined by the International Labour Organisation as work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.
 It refers to work that:

-- is mentally, physically, socially or morally dangerous and harmful to children; and - interferes with their schooling by: - depriving them of the opportunity to attend school; - obliging them to leave school prematurely; or - requiring them to attempt to combine school attendance with excessively long and heavy work."
+- is mentally, physically, socially or morally dangerous and harmful to children; and - interferes with their schooling by: - depriving them of the opportunity to attend school; - obliging them to leave school prematurely; or - requiring them to attempt to combine school attendance with excessively long and heavy work.